 High groundwater levels during winter and lower levels in summer and early autumn characterize the annual hydrological patterns of the southern catchments.
 At the northern locations, the general picture is low groundwater levels in winter when precipitation is stored as snow, raising levels at spring snowmelt followed by lower levels in summer due to evapotranspiration and groundwater outflow.
 However, depending on rainfall events in summer and/or autumn, the groundwater levels could occasionally be elevated also during these periods.
-In 2020, only the site SE16 Gammtratten started the year on low levels while all other sites had fairly high groundwater levels.
-At SE14 Aneboda, snowmelt and rain elevated the groundwater levels somewhat in February-March.
-At SE15 Kindla, the groundwater levels remained high in winter and spring.
-At SE16 Gammtratten, the snowmelt peak occurred in May-June where after evapotranspiration and groundwater discharge lowered the levels until September.
-Autumn rains turned the groundwater levels higher at SE14 Aneboda and SE16 Gammtratten.
-At the later site, snow storage hampered the groundwater recharge in November and December.
-At SE15 Kindla, the groundwater level was close to ground surface in the beginning and at the end of the year.
-At SE14 Aneboda and SE15 Kindla, summer rains elevated the groundwater levels in June and July.
-At the SE15 Kindla site, fairly low groundwater levels occurred in August with 1.2 m below the ground surface being lower than the previous year but not as low as in 2018 with 1.5 m.
-The groundwater levels in 2020 were relatively similar to those observed in 2016-2017 and 2019.
+Common are elevated levels in autumn.
+In 2021, only the site SE16 Gammtratten started the year on comparably low levels (c.
+2 m below ground surface) while all other sites had fairly high groundwater levels (0.2 m to c.
+1 m).
+In SE16 Gammtratten, levels showed receding levels until mid-April (c.
+2.8 m).
+Water storage in snow before snowmelt was 252 mm to be compared with 234 mm in 2020 and 210 mm in 2019.
+In end of May, the snowmelt peak occurred with the highest level during the year being 1.2 m below surface.
+Recession followed and the deepest level on 2.9 m was reached in mid-September.
+After this autumn rains elevated the level to 1.5 m before colder weather occurred and precipitation was stored as snow with lowered groundwater levels to 2.2 m in the end of the year.